Sarcopenic obesity: Inflammation

 Inflammation is one of the key factors that contributes to the reduction of muscle mass and strength among sarcopenic obesity.
 Adipose tissue secretes hormones and proteins, such as pro-inflammatory cytokines (TNF-α, IL-6, and IL-1) and adipokines (lectin and adiponectin).

 Because there is a larger number of adipose tissue in those that are obese, the inflammatory response is up-regulated.
 This inflammation can induce insulin resistance, leading to a decrease in skeletal muscle strength and mass.
 Inflammation can also directly cause muscle atrophy by suppressing protein synthesis and inducing the breakdown of proteins.
 It indirectly affects muscle mass by causing metabolic disorders in the digestive system, liver, and other cells.

 Exercise

 One of the factors that cause sarcopenic obesity is a decline in physical activity, often as a result of aging.
-This decrease in exercise leads a decrease in muscle mass and strength.
+This decrease in exercise leads to a decrease in muscle mass and strength.
 This leads to a decrease in basal metabolic rate, allowing for a greater accumulation of fat.
 As the body continues to age, the lack of physical activity, as well as other factors, further prevents a person from continuously exercising.
 In addition, a lack of exercise can lead to decreases in muscle protein synthesis and affect hormonal balances.